yvo-niedrich/codecity-visualizer/src/illustrator/README.md

     * `'right'`: Place all shapes in the right container
     * `function(shape) { return shape.attribute; }`: Place the shapes into the left and right container, alternating by given attribute-order
  * `house.segmentation` / `branch.segmentation` _(Default: `null`)_ <br />
    You are not limited to one element-container on each side of the road.
-If you want to devide your branches or houses into different segments along the road, just give the desired shape-attribute and a new container will be created for every distinct value.
+If you want to divide your branches or houses into different segments along the road, provide a function to convert a shape to a _string_-Value
+   * `function(shape) { return shape.getAttribute('attr'); }`
  * `house.segmentorder` / `branch.segmentorder` _(Default: `null`)_ <br />
    By default the segment-containers are sorted naturally by the shapes chosen attribute (beginning with the smallest).
 Alternatively another method can be defined (see [sort::compareFunction][JSCompare]).
  * `spacer`